amalshaji/portr/docs/src/content/docs/server-setup/index.md

 - POSTGRES_DB

 Run `docker compose up` to start the servers.
 Once the servers are up, go to example.com and login in to the admin.
+First login will be treated as a superuser.